Samsung Galaxy S20+ vs Galaxy Note 9: Worth the Upgrade?

 Final Thoughts

-The Samsung Galaxy S20 looks like a great phone that buyers will enjoy.
-We think it’s worth waiting for, and we think it’s worth buying over the Galaxy S10 even though that phone will likely have heavy discounts once the S20 arrives.
+The Samsung Galaxy S20 is a great phone that buyers will enjoy.
+We think it’s worth buying over the Galaxy S10 even though that phone is seeing several heavy discounts now that the Galaxy S20 is here.

+In closing, keep in mind that the Galaxy Note 9 is still a good phone, it’s just getting a little older and might not see too many more software upgrades.
+Plus, you’re probably envious of friends with triple camera phones and bigger screens.

+So, choose which Galaxy S20 model you want, likely the Galaxy S20 Plus and enjoy it.

 Latest